openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 The Workers are all connected over NFS which allows the ``sstate`` directory to be shared between them.
 This means once a Worker has built an artifact, all the others can benefit from it.
-Usage of the directory within the directory is designed for sharing over NFS.
+The usage of the directory within the build system is designed for sharing over NFS.

 Resulttool
 ----------